canonical/checkbox/checkbox-ng/docs/manpages/plainbox-job-units.rst

         Attach this flag to jobs that cause killing of plainbox process during their operation.
 E.g. run shutdown, reboot, etc.

+.. _job_flag_has_leftovers:

+    ``has-leftovers``:
+        This flag makes plainbox silently ignore (and not log) any files left over by the execution of the command associated with a job.
+This flag is useful for jobs that don't bother with maintenance of temporary directories and just want to rely on the one already created by plainbox.

     Additional flags may be present in job definition; they are ignored.

 ``imports``: